metagenlab/chlamdb/docs/tutorial/website.rst

     :figclass: align-center
     :width: 100%

     **Figure 2:** Blastp results.
 Result 1: A. visual identification of hits, B. table with info about hits (genome, contigs/locus_tag, alignment scores and identity), C. Alignment of the query and the sequence of a selected hits in table B. Result 2.
 Phylogenetic distribution and identity of the genes of fliLMNOPQR operon.
-In four genomes the operon is entirely conserved, while in others is incomplete and in fourteen genomes is not present.
+In four genomes the operon is entirely conserved, in fourteen genomes it is not present, while in the remaining ones it is incomplete.
 In green, four genomes of interest are highlighted.

 TIPS:
-- If you are interest in a specific gene expected to be present in one of the genomes included in the database, you can either retrive the sequence in a public database, such as SwissProt, or use the search bar in the menu on the left side of the web interface to identify which loci have been annotated with that gene and directly retrieve both the nucleotide and amino acid sequence of the gene through the protein annotation view page (View point 2 of this tutorial).
+- If you are interest in a specific gene expected to be present in one of the genomes included in the database, you can either retrive the sequence in a public database, such as SwissProt, or use the search bar in the menu on the left side of the web interface to identify which loci have been annotated with that gene and directly retrieve both the nucleotide and amino acid sequence of the gene through the 'Locus tag overview page'.
-- Compare the genomic regions around a protein of interest in selected genomes throught the 'Genome alignments' section/'Plot region' analysis.
+- Compare the genomic regions around a protein of interest in selected genomes accessing 'MENU/Genome alignments/Plot region' analysis.
 Below the ouput generated focusing on the fliL gene of the FliLMNOPQR operon.

 --------------------------------
 Comparisons